Are You Using The Wrong Metrics For Your WordPress Storefront?

 At this point, some of you are probably a little overwhelmed.
-I get it – I’ve hit you with a pretty huge info dump here.
+We get it – We’ve hit you with a pretty huge info dump here.
 You’re likely wondering how any human being has the mental horsepower to sift through all the above data on their own.

 We don’t.
 We’re not robots.
-That’s why there exists a wealth of analytics tool on the web, many of them geared specifically for eCommerce.
+That’s why there exists a wealth of analytics tools on the web, many of them geared specifically for eCommerce.